 - Regulation (EU) 2017/1129 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EC (Prospectus Regulation).
 This has recently been implemented and adapted in Italy by virtue of Legislative Decree No. 17, dated 2 February 2021.

-The most relevant domestic law provisions are set forth by the Legislative Decree 58/1998 (the Consolidated Law on Finance), Legislative Decree 385/1993 (the Consolidated Law on Banking).
+The most relevant domestic law provisions are set forth by Legislative Decree 58/1998 (the Consolidated Law on Finance) and Legislative Decree 385/1993 (the Consolidated Law on Banking).
 A number of articles of the Italian Civil Code, Criminal Code and the Codes of Civil and Criminal Procedure are also relevant in this context.

 Finally, some principles and guidelines for the application of the legislation on securities may be drawn from European and Italian case law, which may have a significant impact on the interpretation of the applicable laws and regulation, although in the Italian system precedents are not to be considered binding strictu sensu.